 ‘No, thanks,’ she murmurs, mouthful of eggs.

 ‘Do you have work today?’
 I ask, taking a sip.
 I like my coffee black, rich, and thick, with enough acrid bitterness to really jolt you awake.

 She nods.
 She works at a pet store down the street, but I suspect that if it were up to her, she wouldn’t do anything but stay at home.
 Mother told me that she gave Dee an ultimatum early this year; it was either enroll into school, or get a job.
 But Dee had to choose one.
 So, she went with working at a pet store, which I think fits her nicely.
 She’s always had an affinity for animals.

 I watch as she eats without bothering to wipe her long, dark, matted morning hair out of her face.
 I feel the urge against my palms to push her hair back, but I don’t; she hates being touched, from what I remember.
-Instead, I look to the creature licking my bare foot, my dog, a beautiful, slightly reddish, chocolate brown dachshund named Galadriel (Mother is a huge fan of The Lord of the Rings, if you can’t tell by now) that was rescued from a trash can.
+Instead, I look to the creature licking my bare foot, my dog, a beautiful, slightly reddish, chocolate brown dachshund named Galadriel (Mother is a huge fan of The Lord of the Rings) that was rescued from a trash can.
 She was apparently thirty pounds when Mother first found her, bloated, full of worms, her ears nearly half-eaten, and blind in one eye.
 After a few months of shots, therapy, and lots of love and comfort and nourishment, Galadriel returned to a happy, ‘normal’ state, at least that’s what the vets said.

 From what I can tell in the last six days, she still has a bit of trauma.
 She runs to hide in the bathroom during storms, hates any doors slamming, and barks madly in fear of fireworks or things that go boom.
 In fact, with all the racket the storm is making, I’m surprised she is walking around the house so carefree.
 She should be cowering in a corner and whimpering by now.